aragon/aragon-court/docs/8-testing-guide/readme.md

 Where:
 - `[FROM]`: address deploying the Arbitrable contract; this address will be the one available to create disputes with it
-- `[NETWORK]`: name of the Aragon Court instance you are using: `usability`, `rinkeby`, or `ropsten`
+- `[NETWORK]`: name of the Aragon Court instance you are using: `staging`, `rinkeby`, or `ropsten`

 This command will output the address of your new Arbitrable contract.

 The next step is to subscribe your Arbitrable instance to Aragon Court by paying the subscription fees.
 Each testing instance has different subscription fees, so make sure you claim enough fake DAI from the ERC20 faucet based on the fees described in section 8.2.
-We recommend using the `usability` testing instance to have a more fluid experience, its subscription fees are 10 fake-DAI.
+We recommend using the `staging` testing instance to have a more fluid experience, its subscription fees are 10 fake-DAI.

 Once you have done that you can subscribe your Arbitrable instance running the following command: